psychoinformatics-de/ipsy-docs/source/internal/lab_info.rst

 DHCP on the ``141.44.98.0/24`` subnet.
 There is *no* inbound traffic allowed to the 98 VLAN.

-.. note:: Currently (23.05.2013) there are still remains of the 396 and 96 VLANs.
-          Efforts are ongoing to get the URZ to kill them.

 NIS Client Setup
 ================
 NIS is hosted on ``b3``; read below for more specifics.